AMPZNetwork/Colony-Lost-In-Deep-Space/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Issue report for Colony Lost in Deep Space
 title: "[BUG]"
 labels: Bug
-assignees: ''

 ---

----
-name: Bug report
-about: Create a report to help me improve Colony: Lost in Deep Space
-title: "[BUG]"
-labels: Bug
+## Bug Description
-assignees: ''

----

-**Describe the bug**
-A clear and concise description of what the bug is.
+Please provide a concise description of the issue you're experiencing.

-**To Reproduce**
-Steps to reproduce the behavior:
+## Reproduction Steps
+To replicate the problem, follow these steps:
-1. Go to '...'
+1. Navigate to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. Observe the error

-**Expected behavior**
-A clear and detailed description of what you expected to happen.

-**Crash Log**
+## Expected Outcome
+Explain what you anticipated should happen in detail.

+## Crash Log (if applicable)
-If the bug includes a crash, please paste or link it here.
+If the bug triggers a crash, please include or link the crash log here.

-**Screenshots**
+## Screenshots
-If applicable, add screenshots to help explain your problem.
+If relevant, include screenshots to aid in explaining the issue.

-**Basic Informations (please complete the following information):**
+## Basic Information (please fill in the following details):
- - OS: [e.g. Windows]
+ - Operating System: [e.g., Windows]
- - Colony: Lost in Deep Space Version [e.g. 2.0]
+ - All The Forge 9 Version: [e.g., 2.3.3]
- - Platform [e.g. technicpack]
+ - Platform: [e.g., technicpack]
- - Extra mods added by you [e.g. Optifine]
+ - Additional Mods Installed: [e.g., Optifine]